Mushymato/TrinketTinker/guide/1-Tinker.md

 - Technically all fields here are optional, but in that case there'd be little point to using this framework at all.
 - To display a companion, at least 1 Variant and 1 Motion must be defined.
-- To have the trinket do thins, at least 1 Ability must be defined.
+- To have the trinket do things, at least 1 Ability must be defined.
 - At the moment, there's no reason to have more than 1 Motion, but this may change in the future.